 Use your phone, tablet or computer as a remote control for Spotify.
 Go to spotify.com/connect to learn how.

 Spotify Connect is automatically enabled in CasaTunes.
-By default, each CasaTunes room is enabled as a Spotify Connect speaker.
+Each CasaTunes room and room group is enabled as a Spotify Connect speaker.

-To disable (or enable) Spotify Connect for a room:
+To disable (or enable) Spotify Connect for a room (or room group):

 The Spotify Software is subject to third party licenses found here: https://www.spotify.com/connect/third-party-licenses.